nielskee/draft-articles/TechnicalHiringPart2.md

 Online technical assessment tools like HackerRank and Codility are becoming more widespread in hiring.
-I think I understand why companies are using them, although I think they're used wrongly more often than not.
+I think I understand why companies are using them, although I think they're used wrongly (or excessively) more often than not.

+TODO: mechanisms and measures

-These platforms seem to provide an objective measure of capability.
-The intent of HackerRank is to Rank your Hackers, is it not ?
+Superficially, these platforms seem to provide an objective measure of capability.
+After all, the intent of HackerRank is to Rank your Hackers, is it not?
 I see this all the time in software development, and not just in hiring - this urge to reduce something complex, nuanced and difficult to understand down to a dashboard metric.
 Numbers are seductive - they promise simple answers and absolute truths.

 In reality, though, these tools are an example of the Streetlight Effect in action: